Massachusetts drug crimes can involve the following charges:

 - Conspiracy to distribute drugs

-- Drug Violations with a School Zone.
-Under a new law recently passed, those convicted of school zone offenses will now be subject to parole eligibility.
+Drug Violations with a School Zone: Under a new law recently passed, those convicted of school zone offenses will now be subject to parole eligibility.
+Additionally, anyone with a pending case or currently charged will be charged under the new law which reduced the scope of the school zone statute to only punish offense within 300 feet of a school zone rather than 1000 feet under the prior statute.

 - Drug charges also involve issue of forfeiture of property or money.